 Telephone We will try to answer the phone promptly and to ensure that there are sufficient staff available to do this.
 You should be able to speak to a doctor by telephone the same day.

-Test Results If you have undergone tests or x-rays ordered by the practice, please ring the surgery for your results or we will inform you of the results at your next appointment.
-If no further appointment needs to be arranged, we will advise you when and how to obtain the results.
+Test Results If you have undergone tests or x-rays ordered by the practice, please ring the surgery after 10.00am for your results or we will inform you of the results at your next appointment.

 Respect Patients will be treated as individuals and partners in their healthcare, irrespective of their ethnic origin or religious and cultural beliefs.